| discussion |

 discussion

-than that of other fuel production, in particular nuclear
+of other fuel production, in particular nuclear

 fuel.
-Fossil fuels are not clean or safe in their
+Fossil fuels are not clean or safe in their extraction,

-extraction, transport, storage and waste generation.
-This
+transport, storage and waste generation.
+This document lists some

-document lists some of the disasters that have occurred
+of the disasters that have occurred recently at various stages

-energy.
-Fossil fuels are, of course, strongly implicated
+of creating fossil fuel-based energy.
+Fossil fuels are, of course,

-in global warming
+strongly implicated in global

-disasters linked to the nuclear
+serious disasters linked to the nuclear

 generation industry.

-While not discussed in this document, keep in mind that
+While not discussed in this document,

-the steadily
+keep in mind that the steadily

-dwindling of fossil fuel resources is also a driving
+dwindling of fossil fuel resources is also a driving factor

 coal